-There are number of benefits to using a liver from a live donor:
+There are number of benefits to using a living donor for a liver transplant:

 - A living donor liver is the best quality liver for transplantation.